4 Successful Strategies For Fighting the Opioid Epidemic From Around the U.S.

 So far, ARTS has been wildly successful.
 Since the program’s inception, treatment rates for members with opioid or other substance use disorders increased by over 70 percent, according to an analysis by the Virginia Department of Health.

 On the surface, these four approaches appear to have little in common.
-But dig a little deeper and you’ll find the thread that ties them together; they all expand access to addiction treatment by integrating it into the broader healthcare system.
+But dig a little deeper and you’ll find the thread that ties them together; they all expand access to opioid or opiate addiction treatment by integrating it into the broader healthcare system.
 Essentially, their success is emblematic of what you get when you stop treating addiction as a moral failure and start treating it like a medical condition.

 And like any other medical condition, medical treatment is a key facet of the cure.
 Yet only about 12 percent of people suffering from substance use disorder receive the specialized treatment needed, according to a 2018 surgeon general report.
 These four approaches can help raise that number.
 In Vermont, for example, roughly 40 percent of people who need care for an opioid use disorder have gotten into treatment.